JackBro/imm_engine/README.md

 the [DirectX 11 book](http://www.amazon.com/dp/1936420228/) by Frank Luna.
 **It is very difficult to use due to weak development scale and absence of visualization scene editor.**
 **Not recommended this engine for serious using.**
-A wise choice is to use Unity3D or Unreal Engine, compared with them, immature engine has no advantage.

 Current State:
 ---------------